jmanywhere/dsdc/README.md

 - This tax applies for sells or transfers.
 - All taxes are sent to a dev wallet, the dev wallet can be changed as needed.
 - It is mintable, increases supply when rewards are collected.

+### !!Remember to exclude POOLS and PAIRS from Taxes!!